 Event pages are a great way to drive excitement and traffic around events and programs.
 The marketing team will work with interpretive staff and park staff to determine the appropriate number (and specific events) of Facebook events that can be live at any given time.
 Marketing staff will then create and publish the event pages.
 The tone and grammar of posts must be accurate and consistent with our brand.
 Staff given access will be trained on this process and issues will be addressed as necessary.
-Users who have responded as "interested" or "going" to Facebook event pages receive notifications every time a host posts to the newsfeed of an event page.
-Posting to these pages creates continual excitement around the event and should be utilized in larger events.
+Users who have responded as "interested" or "going" to Facebook event pages creates continual excitement around the event and should be utilized in larger events.